-What young Americans care about
+What young Americans want from banks

-Although Gen Z and millennials do value low fees (31% and 36% respectively) more than any other factor, they don't prioritize them as much as older generations.
+Although Gen Z and millennials do value low fees (31% and 36%, respectively) more than any other factor, they don't prioritize them as much as older generations.

-Mark Riddle — director of research and content delivery at the BAI — notes that younger Gen Zers, who may not have income of their own, are less likely to care about rates and less likely to own a credit card.
+Mark Riddle, director of research and content delivery at the BAI, notes that younger Gen Zers, who may not have income of their own, are less likely to care about rates and less likely to own a credit card.

 The younger generations were also much more likely to consider banking with a non-traditional player, such as Amazon, Google or PayPal.